xmindltd/xmindmark/docs/specification.md

 # Introduction

-M3 is a lightweight markup language for **mind mapping** inspired by **markdown**.
+XMindMark is a lightweight markup language for **mind mapping** inspired by **markdown**.
 It is designed to present structures and elements of a mind map easily.
-And we usually write it by plain text in files which has .m3 extension name.
+And we usually write it by plain text in files which has `.xmindmark` extension name.

 However, if you're not familiar with core concepts of Mind Map yet, you might need:
 - [Explore and try XMind](https://www.xmind.net) - the most professional and popular mind mapping tool.